The Importance of Technological Education in the Curriculum

 Technological innovation influences all areas of life, from the daily lives of individuals to the work of business and government, to interactions on a global scale.
 It helps meet basic human needs and provides tools for improving people's lives and exploring new frontiers.
-The policy outlined in this document is designed to ensure that technological education in Ontario enables students to meet the challenges and opportunities of the twenty-first century.
+For more information, please contact:

 THE GOALS OF TECHNOLOGICAL EDUCATION